 Backcountry camping is actually allowed anywhere along the Howe Sound Crest Trail as long as you are outside of the Cypress Alpine and Nordic ski areas.
 No facilities are provided so you need to pack in what you pack out and there are no bathrooms up here.
 While you can camp anywhere along the trail there are a few recommended spots from BC Parks.
 These are Magnesia Meadows, Brunswick Lake and Deeks Lake.

 There are no defined tent pads along this trail and campers are encouraged to find areas that are already clear to minimize the environmental impacts.
 Unfortunately, there are also no campfires permitted along the trail.
+Check out our full guide on the best tents for hiking and backpacking!

 You can read more about camping along the Howe Sound Crest Trail here.